-controlling your emotionsEmotions have a tendency to overrule, to overtake the situational mind to react in ways that it doesn’t or shouldn’t want to.
-Realize that emotions aren’t either good or bad, but it’s rather how you deal with these outbursts of expression which makes the difference.
+Our emotions have a tendency to overrule the situational mind, to react in ways it doesn’t or shouldn’t want to.
+Emotions whether good or bad, depends how you deal with these outbursts of expression, which reveals your attitude.

-So what’s needed is to be mindful of your reactions at all times, while recognizing what they are and knowing how to control them once they erupt.
-The key becomes not allowing them to control your life, which displays your level of emotional intelligence.
+What’s needed is to be mindful of your reactions at all times.
+The need to know what they are, and knowing how to control them once they erupt.

-For some, emotions will directly influence the way that you think and behave as if under a spell.
-So it becomes helpful to anticipate what the upcoming emotional reaction will be, this so you can prepare for the appropriate behavior.
+For some, emotions will directly influence the way you think and behave like if under a trance, or when under the duress of stress.

-But far too often, getting mad at yourself or others, angry feelings can often lead to harsh words, violent actions, or making rash decisions which can have consequences.
+But far too often, getting mad, getting angry can often lead to harsh words or violent action.
+You can make rash decisions which can result in bad consequences.

-Bursts of sudden anger can at times lead to disaster if you’re not careful.
-So learn to recognize and control all the warning signs, and then take concessions to calm yourself down, this before you become so angry you’ll be sorry for your actions.
+So learn to recognize and control all the warning signs, then take steps to calm yourself down.
+Do so before you regret your actions.

 Anxiety Causes Excessive Worry

-What these times of distress can do is lead towards unnecessary worrisome thoughts, catastrophic absurd over reactive predictions, and pointless “what if” scenarios.
+What these times of distress can do, is lead towards unnecessary worrisome thoughts, Catastrophic absurd over reactive predictions, and pointless “what if” scenarios.

-So rather than chewing your fingernails to the bone, pacing the floor non-stop, instead, turn all of this unproductive worry energy into active problem solving.
+Rather than chewing your fingernails to the bone, pacing the floor non-stop, instead, turn all of this unproductive worry energy into active problem solving.

 Commit yourself to improve on the situation instead, this by taking positive steps to prevent the pending disaster, this instead of idly stewing that something bad is about to happen.